LordDestructor/Play-as-Blue/README.md

 Find out now!

-There is a known bug:
+There is a known issues:
 - Professor Oak's speech when selecting a Pokémon doesn’t match due to different starters.

 Not compatible with (other hacks):